World Malaria Day 2022: Know Theme, History, Significance, and Key Facts Here

 World Malaria Day also enables new donors to join in a global partnership against malaria, and for research and academic institutions to reveal scientific advances to the public.

-The day also gives international partners, companies and foundations a chance to showcase their efforts and reflect on how to scale up what has worked.
+The day also gives international partners, companies, and foundations a chance to showcase their efforts and reflect on how to scale up what has worked.

 Facts about Malaria

 - Malaria is caused by the Plasmodium parasite.
 The parasite can be spread to humans through the bites of infected female Anopheles mosquitoes called ‘malaria vectors’.
-When mosquito bites parasite is released into the bloodstream.
+When a mosquito bites parasite is released into the bloodstream.

 - Plasmodium falciparum is responsible for the majority of malaria deaths globally and is the most prevalent species in sub-Saharan Africa.